yaskovdev/blog/_posts/2020-01-20-why-i-like-living-in-tallinn.md

 comments: true
 ---

-Some two years ago, I did not even think about living Tallinn.
-Not because of the lack of opportunities for software developers.
-More because I could not imagine that there is such a great place for working as a programmer in 4 hours by car from my hometown Saint Petersburg.
+A couple of years ago I did not even think about moving to Tallinn.
+Not because of the lack of opportunities for programmers in Europe, but mostly because I did not expect from this small city to be so comfortable for living and, in particular, working as a software developer.

-Why do I think this place is great?
+Why I like the city?
 Let me explain.

-When we evaluate something, we inevitably, consciously or unconsciously compare it with something else.
-In this article I am going to compare Tallinn with Saint Petersburg.

 <img alt="Tallinn" src="{{ site.url }}{{ page.image }}">

 ### People

-Difficult to judge about people without scientific research, I am going to rely on my personal sensation here.

-It seems to me that people here are very direct.
-If they like what you are doing they tell it right away.
-If they do not like, they criticize directly.
-Being a direct person myself, I do like this approach.
+Since the beginning I have an impression that people here are very direct.
+If they like what you do they tell it right away.
+If they do not like, they criticize in a frank way.

-TODO: specific sense of humor.
-Interesting books in a store.

-### Easy To Do Everyday Activities

-Another reason why I think people do not like wasting time is because how quick and easy is to do common things here.

-Electronic signature makes it possible to save time by signing documents online.
-No need to go to by person and put an analog signature on a paper.
+Not only I like this approach because I am a direct person myself, but also because it saves time and provides me with more realistic feedback which I might use to improve.

+### IT World

+Estonia has built [attractive conditions for IT companies](https://medium.com/swlh/the-new-silicon-valley-tallinn-estonia-83e0f06fd20f).
+As a result, the number of the companies has grown high.

+High number of the IT companies entails high demand for software developers.
+The number of available developers is too small to fulfil the demand.

+As a result, the salaries are high, the number of job opportunities is quite impressive and the potential employers are open for communication if you want to agree on better conditions for yourself.

+### Comfort Of Life

+Tallinn is not ~~yet~~ facing a problem of accommodating millions of people.
+As a result:

+1. The city is geographically compact.
+The buildings are mostly low, they do not try to run you down with all their massiveness.
+2. Long physical queues are a rare thing here.
+Not to mention that thanks to the electronic signature you can do your paperwork online.
 You can even start your own company without leaving your apartment.

-Public transport goes strictly by schedule, covers pretty much all the places and is free for ones who have Tallinn registration.
-The compact size of the city, however, often allows you to go by foot, everything is really close to each other.
+3. If you still need to go outside, then there are good news again: public transport runs strictly on schedule, covers pretty much all the places and is free for ones who are registered in Tallinn.
+The compact size of the city, however, often encourages you to go by foot: everything is really close.

-Due to the small amount of people in the city, the traffic jam is not huge even in a rush hour.
-Physical queues are also a rare thing here.
+4. If you prefer your own auto, then you will be pleasantly surprised that due to the small amount of people the traffic jam is quite low even in a rush hour.

-If you are a dog owner, the dog walking grounds are everywhere.

 ### Ecology And Crime

 The air is clean.
-It is especially noticeable after spending a weekend in Saint Petersburg.
+It is especially noticeable after spending a weekend in a big city like Saint Petersburg.
 And it is not only my subjective feeling, [the numbers](https://www.numbeo.com/pollution/compare_cities.jsp?country1=Estonia&country2=Russia&city1=Tallinn&city2=Saint+Petersburg) say the same.

-Tallinn is green.
+The city is green.
 It is full of parks, while itself is surrounded by forests.
-Even living next to the city center, you easily can see a hare hiding in bushes.
+Wild animals are a proof of that: even living next to the city center, you easily can see a hare hiding in bushes.
 From some people I also heard about foxes and deers, it was, however already closer to the outskirts of the city.

-"Kraanivesi on joogivesi!" was the first thing I have heard about the local tape water.
+"Kraanivesi on joogivesi" was the first thing I have heard about the local tape water.
 Indeed, the tape water is completely fine and [safe for drinking](https://www.tripadvisor.com/ShowTopic-g274958-i996-k5879936-Is_tap_water_safe_to_drink_in_Tallinn-Tallinn_Harju_County.html).

 Crime level is [relatively low](https://www.numbeo.com/crime/compare_cities.jsp?country1=Estonia&country2=Russia&city1=Tallinn&city2=Saint+Petersburg).
-This of course does not mean robbery and murder do not happen (open any local news website).
-Still, chances of being robbed or killed on a street, get your car stolen or your apartment robbed are low.
+This does not mean of course that robbery and murder do not happen (open a website with the local crime news).
+Still, chances of being killed, getting your car stolen or your apartment robbed are low.

-### IT World

-Estonia has built [attractive conditions for IT companies](https://medium.com/swlh/the-new-silicon-valley-tallinn-estonia-83e0f06fd20f).
-As a result, the number of the companies has grown high.
-High number of the IT companies entails high demand for software developers.
-The number of developers currently available on the labor market is too small to fulfil the demand.
-As a result, the salaries are high, the number of job opportunities is big, the potential employers are open for communication if you want to agree on better conditions for yourself.

 ### To Summarize

-Next time let's discuss the downsides of Tallinn.
+In the very beginning of my career I was dreaming about living in a village and creating software.

+Dreams come true!
+This does not necessary mean that Tallinn is a village.
+Still, it shares certain things with that "ideal imaginary village" I was dreaming about, including: direct and simple people, calm lifestyle, clean and fresh air.

+What do you like the most in the city you are currently living in?